MarkLee7925/Optical-Interconnection-Network/README.md

 ## Datasets:

-The .csv file used in this project contained 640 samples, each indicating a performance measurement (feature).
+The .csv file used in this project contained 640 samples, each indicating a performance measurement.
 Additional information about each feature can be found in the optical_data_features.txt file.
 Both files are located in the data folder.

 Although the original dataset contained 640 samples, 10 of them were outliers which indicated the Channel Utilization was over 100%.
 To ensure more consistent results, these samples were removed for prediction.